Naruno/Naruno/docs/getting-started/usages.md

 and lastly you can see your wallet via:

 {: .highlight }
-Please dont use first wallet its now encrypted because its used for node communication signatures.
+Please dont use first wallet its not encrypted because its used for node communication signatures.
 When you create a new wallet like above its start from second wallet

 ```python
 narunocli --printwallet